wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 The main difference between creating disks that are part of a Premium Storage account is the disk cache setting.
 For SQL Server Data volume disks it is recommended that you use '**Read Caching**'.
 For Transaction log volumes, the disk cache setting should be set to '**None**'.
 This is different from the recommendations for Standard Storage accounts.

 Once the VHDs have been attached, the cache setting cannot be altered.
-You would need to detach and reattach the VHD with an updated cahce setting.
+You would need to detach and reattach the VHD with an updated cache setting.

 ### Windows storage spaces